ericezzhao/rag-q-a/README.md

 - Transparency: Sources can be cited and verified
 - Personalization and Security: Custom documents can be stored locally without having to access third party services

+### Enhanced Features
+- **Unified LLM Mode**: Automatically handles both document-based and general queries
+- **Smart Context Usage**: Uses document context when available, general knowledge when not
+- **Seamless Experience**: No more "I don't have relevant information" responses
+- **Versatile Applications**: Perfect for both document Q&A and general assistance tasks
+- **Corporate File Support**: Handles CSV and Excel files commonly used in business environments

 ## Quick Setup

 ### 1. Environment Setup